opendocsg/slw-judgments-backfill/2001_SGHC_275/report.md

 Lim Tower, rather than that he _was_ somewhere else.

 49     The third hurdle, too, was not cleared.
-It was sufficient to refer to _Chung Tuck Kwai v PP_ [1998] 2 SLR 693, which disposed of the matter:
+It was sufficient to refer to _Chung Tuck Kwai v PP_ <span class="citation">[1998] 2 SLR 693</span>, which disposed of the matter:

  At this stage of appeal, the prosecution would not have the opportunity of cross-examining [the witness] to determine his credibility.
 The additional evidence was of such a nature that it ought not to be accepted as credible without [him] being put to cross-examination. ( emphasis added )